bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_03.md

 ## Proof of Work

-Proof of Work is about using computing power to find a cryptographic solution (a hash) for the right to generate the next block in the Blockchain, ie you proof that the block you created is legit.
-The hash is hard to find but easy to verify.
+Proof of Work is about using computing power to find a cryptographic solution (a hash) for the right to generate the next block in the Blockchain, ie you proof that the block you created is legit. **The hash should be hard to find but easy to verify**.

 In Bitcoin, the right hash is one with a specific number of zeros prefixing it.
 The difficulty property defines how many prefixing zeros the hash must have.

-The new Block code
+Q1.
+Write a mineBlock function that accepts a difficulty parameter in the Block class. this.hash must also be guaranteed unique.

 ```
-# src/chapter_03
+# src/chapter_03/Block.js

 const CryptoJs= require("crypto-js");